roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-02 ****** bydawn1958© Sarge grabbed her dainty wrists and yanked her back to her feet.
+Sarge grabbed her dainty wrists and yanked her back to her feet.
 He pinned her arms at her sides and voiced instructions to his son in his native tongue.
 "Kato... take off dress.
 Strip her son.
 Take all clothes off so we can see... naked body," he whispered.
 "She's a fighter tonight, son... but she fuck.
 She good ass son... and she have orgasm with your big cock inside belly."

  Her jaw hurt like mad and her head was very dizzy.
 She was aware that Kato was now behind her and his hands were a blur, as he followed his father's directions.
 She was completely naked within moments and then Sarge let go of her arms.